mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2026.md

 * A user without the required permissions will log in to WC and confirm the absence of the AI icon, ensuring Ozwell is not accessible.
 * A user will submit feedback using both the "Report Session" link and the support ticket option to verify feedback mechanisms are functional and feedback is received by developers.

-The number of successful and unsuccessful access attempts, as well as feedback submissions, will be tracked and reviewed.
+The access success rate will be calculated as the number of successful access attempts by authorized users (numerator) divided by the total number of access attempts by authorized users (denominator).
+The unauthorized access prevention rate will be calculated as the number of unsuccessful access attempts by unauthorized users (numerator) divided by the total number of access attempts by unauthorized users (denominator).
+The feedback submission success rate will be calculated as the number of successful feedback submissions (numerator) divided by the total number of feedback submission attempts (denominator).
+All rates and counts will be tracked and reviewed.

 #### Expected Outcome(s)

-* Only users with the appropriate security role or exception are presented with the AI icon and can access Ozwell from within WC.
-* Users without access do not see the AI icon and cannot access Ozwell.
-* Users are able to provide feedback to developers using the available in-app mechanisms.
+Only users with the appropriate security role or exception (numerator: successful authorized accesses, denominator: total authorized access attempts) are presented with the AI icon and can access Ozwell from within WC.
+Users without access (numerator: unsuccessful unauthorized access attempts, denominator: total unauthorized access attempts) do not see the AI icon and cannot access Ozwell.
+Users are able to provide feedback to developers using the available in-app mechanisms (numerator: successful feedback submissions, denominator: total feedback submission attempts).
-* All care settings (primary care, specialties, pediatrics, small, large) are supported.

 #### Care Setting(s)